antidot/html-connector/README.md

 ## FT Server

-You need to add the external source with ID = `HTMLConnector`.
+Add the external source with the ID = `HTMLConnector`.
 Please make it known here (https://jira.antidot.net/browse/FT-4795) if you want to not have to do that.